denisedd/StockPredict/README.md

 # StockPredict
 CMPT 733 Final Project

+To run our data science pipeline, simply follow the instructions in each file as following.

-For large files plese download from Google Drive:
+Before running our code, please download from Google Drive for large files:

 1. Code/3ModelDevelopment/Doc2Vec/doc2vec_model.docvecs.vectors_docs.npy -- Doc2Vec model